-- 1. If a drug were recalled, there was no effective way of determining which patients were on the drug therefore being able to notify each one to stop it, and to call the office for a substitute. - 2.
-There was no systematic way of seeing how many patients with diabetes and hypertension were on an ace inhibitor, which is protective of renal disease.
-The same applied to many other disease states. - 3.
-There was no effective way of continually bringing the family, social and past medical history forward in the chart to make it an interactive part of every patient encounter. - 4.
+- 1. If a drug were recalled, there was no effective way of determining which patients were on the drug therefore being able to notify each one to stop it, and to call the office for a substitute.1 - 2.
+There was no systematic way of seeing how many patients with diabetes and hypertension were on an ace inhibitor, which is protective of renal disease.2 The same applied to many other disease states. - 3.
+There was no effective way of continually bringing the family, social and past medical history forward in the chart to make it an interactive part of every patient encounter.3 - 4.
 There was no way of determining how many patients had not had a pap smear, mammogram or occult blood screen, short of asking those questions when the patient came for a different illness.
 Therefore, preventive healthcare was driven by acute healthcare, which essentially didn't work.
 And, even when the provider kept excellent records, there was no way to access that information short of picking up and examining each patient record. - 5.
 If the healthcare provider were at a different location than where his/her charts were stored, the paper chart, no matter how extensive and well organized, was little improvement over the 3x5 card.
-The patient and provider were dependent upon the memory of the provider for continuity of care. - 6.
-Patient allergies, drug interactions and the use of drugs in certain disease states were dependent upon the physician's knowledge and/or memory, not on the interactivity of various capacities of the medical record. - 7.
-Everyone wanted quality in healthcare, but it was difficult to define and almost impossible to prove.
+The patient and provider were dependent upon the memory of the provider for continuity of care.5 - 6.
+Patient allergies, drug interactions and the use of drugs in certain disease states were dependent upon the physician's knowledge and/or memory, not on the interactivity of various capacities of the medical record.6